webix-hub/gitbook-webix-jet/details/async.md

 # Promised views

-Sometimes data can be loaded directly from a JSON file or a variable, this is so-called hard-coded data.
-But data is more often stored in a database on the server side.
-It's a good idea to make use of promises to load the data.
-This is especially relevant in case the UI is built much faster than the data is loaded.
+Data is usually stored in a database on the server side.
+If the UI is built much faster than the data is loaded, it's a good idea to make use of promises to load the data.
 To make the UI wait for data, you can make an asynchronous request to a PHP script and give the UI a promise.
 Thus an app will wait for data from a database, and only after a promise resolves, it will render the view with the data.

-For example, there's a chart on the start page and you need to define the colors of its lines, specified in the **series** parameter:
+For example, there's a chart on the start page and you need to define the colors of its lines, specified in the **series** parameter.
+Colors can be stored as inline data:

 ```js
 //views/statistics.js